nnoark/Getting-Cleaning_Data/README.md

 6) Creates a tidy data set with averages of each variable for each activity and each subject

-To accomplish this a script has been written labled 'run_analysis.R' and the result shown in the file 'tidy_data.txt'
+To accomplish this a R script has been written labled "run_analysis.R" and the result shown in the file "tidy_data.txt"